comyar/CZWeatherKit/README.md

 CZWeatherKit is a simple, extensible weather library for iOS and OS X that allows for easy downloading of weather data from various weather services.
 CZWeatherKit is extremely lightweight and requires no external dependencies.

-CZWeatherKit started as way to simplify weather API request for [Sol°](https://github.com/comyarzaheri/Sol), a simple open-source iOS weather app ([App Store Link](http://appstore.com/Sol°)).
+CZWeatherKit started as way to simplify weather API requests for [Sol°](https://github.com/comyarzaheri/Sol), a simple open-source iOS weather app ([App Store Link](http://appstore.com/Sol°)).
 The README will be updated when CZWeatherKit has been integrated back into Sol° so you can see what it looks like in a completed app.

 # Getting Started